Simple Network Management Protocol (SNMP).

 The protocol is between a manager and an agent, to be able to collect valuable information about network devices, such as servers, printers, hubs, switches, and routers.

-Also these devices can be configured, through SNMP, because this tool and resource is a popular protocol for network management.
+Devices can be configured, through SNMP, because this tool and resource is a popular protocol for network management.

 When configured properly, you can as a network administrator, can accomplish many things, on an Internet protocol, because you’ll have available to you, information such as a server’s CPU level and Server chassis Temperature.